Angel-Shah/Digital-Boggle-Game/README.md

 This application is a digital version of the classic board game "Boggle".

 It was creadted using Java and used java.swing for the GUI implementation.
-It can be run on any windows computer simply by downloading the .jar file and runnig it.
+It can be run on any windows computer simply by downloading the .jar file and running it.

 <h1> Game Description: </h1>